A Likelihood Approach to Incorporating Self-Report Data in HIV Recency Classification: Data Source and Preprocessing

-PHIA data provide many useful covariates for HIV recency classification, among which we consider the most relevant ones.
-In the individual interview, participants were asked about their previous HIV testing history, which included whether they had taken HIV tests and received definite results in the past year, the year and month of their last test, and the associated test results (positive or negative).
-Biomarkers are available for those who completed the individual interview and consented to undergo blood draw.
-We consider age, gender, normalized optical density (ODn), viral load (VL), and CD4 count.
-Since the distribution of VL is right-skewed, we take a log transformation and define $\text{logVL}$ as $\log(\text{VL}+1)$.
-For less than 8\% of the individuals, VL is categorical.
-We set ``undetectable" to 0, set ``more than 10 million" to 10 million, set ``less than 20" to random values uniformly distributed over $[0,20]$, and likewise for other ``less than" levels.
-All the continuous variables (age, ODn, logVL, and CD4 count) are also standardized so that they have mean 0 and standard deviation 1.
+We consider the PHIA covariates that are the most relevant to HIV recency classification, including age, gender, normalized optical density (ODn), viral load (VL), and CD4 count.
+The biomarkers were available for those who completed the individual interview and consented to undergo blood draw.
+In the individual interview, participants were asked about their most recent HIV testing history, which included whether they had taken HIV tests and received definite results in the past year, the year and month of their last test, and the associated test results (positive or negative).
+Note that for privacy considerations, PHIA data redact the day of self-reported HIV tests and the day of individual interviews.